Rhytidectomy

 Surgical Approach

-Dr Liew’s surgical approach focuses on repositioning deeper facial tissues through the deep-plane technique to support natural facial movement and reduce reliance on skin tension.
+Dr Liew’s surgical approach focuses on repositioning deeper facial tissues through the deep-plane surgical technique to support natural facial movement and reduce reliance on skin tension.

 Disclaimer

-Facelift (rhytidectomy) procedures are only suitable for people aged 18 years and over.
+Rhytidectomy (facelift surgery) procedures are only suitable for people aged 18 years and over.
 All surgical procedures carry risks, which may include bleeding, infection, scarring, nerve injury, haematoma, asymmetry, or dissatisfaction with the outcome.
 Individual results and recovery experiences vary.
 A consultation with a specialist plastic surgeon is required to assess suitability, discuss potential risks and benefits, and explore alternative treatment options.
 Patients are encouraged to seek a second opinion from an appropriately qualified health practitioner prior to proceeding.

 Results

-Rhytidectomy may be considered for individuals with age-related facial changes such as skin laxity, changes in soft tissue positioning, loss of volume, and reduced skeletal support.
+Rhytidectomy (facelift) may be considered for individuals with age-related facial changes such as skin laxity, changes in soft tissue positioning, loss of volume, and reduced skeletal support.
 These factors can alter facial contours and definition over time.

 Individual outcomes and recovery experiences vary.
-This procedure repositions facial tissues and removes areas of excess skin to address these structural changes.
+This procedure repositions deeper facial tissues and removes areas of excess skin to address these structural changes.
 A consultation with a specialist plastic surgeon is required to discuss suitability, potential risks, and what may be reasonably expected based on your individual anatomy and clinical needs.

 • A surgical approach that may address anatomical changes in the upper, mid, and lower regions of the face.